At the heart of every electric vehicle is its lithium-ion battery pack.

 - Reduced overall lifespan: A battery that’s overtaxed by temperatures simply won’t last as long.
 Since replacing a battery in an EV is one of the consumer’s and manufacturer’s most expensive repairs, protecting battery lifespan is essential.

-While the BMS continuously monitors voltage and current entering and leaving the pack, it also controls systems outside the pack to manage temperature, such as the refrigerant and coolant loops.
-To manage these systems, the BMS makes use of coolant temperature sensors into and out of the pack’s cold plate as well as cell and busbar temperature inside the pack, then extending to monitoring coolant temperature at the external heat exchangers, as well as pressure and temperature at the expansion valves and critical points along the refrigerant loop, providing critical data to control precise amounts of heating and cooling from these systems to optimize pack performance while minimizing the parasitic energy loss from running these pumps compressors, and auxiliary heating and cooling components.
+To manage these systems, the BMS makes use of coolant temperature sensors in and out of the pack’s cold plate as well as cell and busbar temperature inside the pack.
+This also extends to monitoring coolant temperature at the external heat exchangers, as well as pressure and temperature at the expansion valves and critical points along the refrigerant loop.
+This high level of monitoring by sensors provides critical data to control precise amounts of heating and cooling from these systems to optimize pack performance while minimizing the parasitic energy loss from running these pumps compressors, and auxiliary heating and cooling components.

 The Rising Popularity of EVs Made Possible With Sensor Technology